indieSoftware/Navigator/Sources/Navigator/Documentation.docc/Basics/Dismissible.md

 ## Checkpoints

 Keep in mind that dismissal is largely imperative and fragile.
-It depends on knowledge of how the app is consttucted and how the views are presented.
+It depends on knowledge of how the app is constructed and how the views are presented.

 So, again, if you're in a child view a better solution is returning to a previously established checkpoint (<doc:Checkpoints>).